 20. Directive Coaching

 Directive coaching is providing clear, specific instructions and guidance to employees.
-Directive coaching is useful for employees who require more structure and support in the development process.
+It is especially useful for employees who require more structure and support in the development process.
 Directive coaching helps employees understand expectations and gain clarity.
-Managers using directive coaching report an improvement in performance for new employees.
+Managers using directive coaching report improved performance, particularly among new employees.

-Directive coaching fosters trust and motivation by providing employees with the necessary direction to succeed.
-Research by Grant, A. M. 2010, titled “The Impact of Life Coaching on Goal Attainment, Well-Being, and Relationships: A Pilot Study”, examines the effectiveness of different coaching styles, including directive coaching.
-Grant, A. M. finds that directive coaching provides clients with the structure and clarity needed to achieve goals, especially in scenarios where guidance is necessary to overcome obstacles.
-Excessive directive coaching leads to dependence.
-After directive coaching, adopting Laissez-Faire Coaching allows for more freedom and independence in employee development.
+However, knowing how to balance directive and supportive coaching styles is essential for long-term development.
+While directive coaching fosters trust and motivation by giving employees the direction they need to succeed, it must be complemented by supportive elements to avoid overdependence.
+Research by Grant, A. M. in 2010, titled “The Impact of Life Coaching on Goal Attainment, Well-Being, and Relationships: A Pilot Study,” examines the effectiveness of different coaching styles, including directive coaching.
+Grant finds that directive coaching provides clients with the structure and clarity needed to achieve goals, especially when overcoming obstacles.

 21. Laissez-Faire Coaching